updated March 2019

 1. Message to Parents

 The goal of the swim team is to provide an atmosphere where every child has an opportunity to learn and participate on a team.
-As a parent you have some very important responsibilities relating to swim team as well.
-They are:
+As a parent, you have some very important responsibilities relating to swim team as well.
+They are as follows:

-1. Swimmers must sign up for the meet by the TUESDAY prior to the event using the meet sign up form on this website.
-Click here or use the link on the main page.
+1. Swimmers must sign up for the meet by the WEDNESDAY prior to the event using the meet signup form on this website.
 If a swimmer does not sign up, he/she will not be placed in any events at the meet.
-If you will be leaving the meet early please make a note of this on in the comment section of the meet form.
+If you will be leaving the meet early, please make a note of this in the comment section of the meet form.

-5. If you leave the meet early you MUST tell a coach.
+4. If you leave the meet early, you MUST tell a coach.
 Our last relays may depend on your participation.

 Nothing can replace good sportsmanship.
 Show your children how easy it is to be a good sport by reviewing with them the list below.
 If parents encourage and support the importance of sportsmanship, our children will respond in kind.

-- Have fun; be respectful to your parents, coaches, the other team and your teammates
+- Be respectful to your parents, coaches, the other team, and your teammates

 - Thank the coaches before you leave.